DMARC Record Checker

 By default, DMARC Record or policy implemented on the root domain level will automatically apply on all subdomain(s) levels, unless admins implement explicit DMARC Record on the subdomain(s) level.

 Can I Add a DMARC Record Without DKIM?

-Technically, you can.
-But, for DMARC to pass, you need to have either SPF or DKIM authentication & alignment in place.
+Technically, you can add a DMARC record without having a DKIM record.
+However, for DMARC to pass, you need to have either SPF or DKIM authentication and alignment in place.

 At EasyDMARC, we always advise our customers to start their DMARC journey by setting up both SPF and DKIM, and only then move on to DMARC.